-Catherine Bell is an expert on workplace protocol, etiquette, and professional image management.
+This episode of the Public Speaking Super Powers Podcast features Carma’s interview with Catherine Bell, an expert on workplace protocol, etiquette, and professional image management.
 The author of Managing Your Image Potential: Creating Good Impressions in Business, she has appeared in the New York Times, The Globe and Mail, Canadian Business Magazine and The Las Vegas Review Journal, as well as been a guest on CBC Newsworld, CBC Radio, Canada AM and TV Ontario.
 She also co-authored the New York Times best seller Masters of Networking: Building Relationships for Your Pocketbook and Soul with Dr. Ivan Misner.

 Catherine Bell enjoys connecting with her audience.
 In this episode she talks about simple things you can do to develop your own connection with your audience.
 “The first thing I would say that you would want to smile.
 Because your smile will help you create a rapport with the audience that’s very quick to do.”
 She also talks about channeling nervous energy into your presentation, connecting with members of your audience before your presentation, using pauses and eye contact, as well as checking in with your audience at different points in your speech.

 Catherine Bell’s Big Tip: “If you are giving a smaller presentation and people are coming in early, going up to them and actually introducing yourself briefly, would be helpful.
 Because you get as much rapport as speaking with that person for three hours, from one good handshake.”

 About the Public Speaking Super Powers Podcast Series